Floorp-Projects/Floorp/docs/contributing/debugging/stacktrace_report.rst

 ~~~~~

 Run /Applications/Utilities/Console.app.
 Expand "~/Library/Logs" and
-"CrashReporter", then look for logs for "firefox-bin".
+"CrashReporter", then look for logs for "firefox".

 Linux